-This article was originally published in The Courier on 30th November 2019.
+A version of this article was originally published in The Courier on 7th March 2020.

 NEXT WEEK’S TV

 Monday and Tuesday, BBC Two, 9pm

 The redoubtable Miriam Margolyes is, by her own admission, morbidly obese.
 She’s four foot eleven and weighs just over fourteen stone.
 In this frank report she attempts to come to terms with her weight while confronting the UK’s obesity problem.
 “I’m disgusted by my body,” she declares, “I loathe it.”
 Her first stop is a strict military-inspired health farm, where she meets people who’ve succeeded in changing their unhealthy lifestyles.
 But it’s not been easy for them.
 She also chats to a plus-size body confidence activist and a behavioural psychologist in charge of research into how being overweight can affect a person’s mental health.
 It’s a non-judgemental, ruminative essay delivered in Margolyes’ characteristically twinkly and erudite style.

 Tuesday, STV, 9pm